Preston-Landers/speakur-discussion/README.md

   Expired auth token isn't resetting globals.isAdmin - need to respond to an event for that?

+## Support

+If you wish to support this software you can send your bitcoin donations to this address:

+    17Kt9hrtZCrHgSm3ihrsyYXoVXazhADL52

 ## License

 This code may only be used under the BSD style license found at http://speakur.github.io/LICENSE.txt